meghshukla/meghshukla.github.io/_projects/(1) Bayesian Uncertainty and Expected Gradient Length.md

 ---

 # Bayesian Uncertainty and Expected Gradient Length - Regression: Two Sides Of The Same Coin?
-## Proceedings of the 2022 IEEE/CVF Winter Conference on Applications of Computer Vision (WACV)

-Author(s): **Megh Shukla**
+Publication: _Proceedings of the 2022 IEEE/CVF Winter Conference on Applications of Computer Vision (WACV)_ Author(s): **Megh Shukla**